Medical Trips & Chronic Care

 Children’s Dental Clinic

 “Our financial support to start the new dental clinic in an elementary school in Boctol allows us to invest in a better future for the community.
 Our continuation of support provides even more help to those who need it the most.
-We are delighted to work with Philos in this important project”.
+We are delighted to work with Philos on this important project”.

-~ Jill D. Fabricant, Ph.D., MBSRC International Program Chair
+~ Jill D. Fabricant, Ph.D., Monarch Beach Sunrise Rotary Club International Program Chair